medjabri1/DB-carent/README.md

 This project was made in collaboration with my friend and my colleague Mr Ayman MAKHOUKHI, and Mr Abdelilah TAKHTOUKH.

-This folder contains, all the compenents we made, such as :
+This repository contains, all the compenents we made, such as :
 + Conceptual Data Model, made with Sybase PowerDesigner.
 + Logical Data Model, made with Sybase PowerDesigner.
 + Screenshots of the Tables and some data records, created with Oracle DataBase Express Edition.